huazzers/desma126/docs/6-physics-engine.md

 But what if we were to consider other factors like an object's **physical properties** (e.g. mass, torque, bounciness) or other **external forces** (e.g. gravity, friction, collisions with other objects...)?

-Using pure vector math to simulate physically "realistic" movement would still be possible -- it would just become more complicated!
+Using pure vector math to simulate physically "realistic" movement would still be possible -- it would just become more complicated.

 .